IntelLabs/GraVi-T/README.md

 Please refer to the instructions in [GETTING_STARTED_AS.md](docs/GETTING_STARTED_AS.md).

 ## Contributor
-GraVi-T is written and maintained by [Kyle Min](https://sites.google.com/view/kylemin)
+GraVi-T is written and maintained by [Kyle Min](https://github.com/kylemin) (from version 1.0.0 to 1.1.0).
+Please contact me if you want to become a contributor to this library.

 ## Citation
 ECCV 2022 paper: